 You’ll only need to copy and paste the Amazon URL into your content, and you’re ready to go.

-Amazon’s tool, SiteStripe, lets you add affiliate links to your posts without having to dive back into your Associates account.
+Amazon’s tool, SiteStripe, lets you add affiliate links to your posts without diving back into your Associates account.

 Or, if you’re using a tool like Lasso, you can copy the Amazon URL into the dashboard and generate an instant affiliate link, which you can add to your posts and pages.